mgkumar138/Oneshot_Reservoir/README.md

 # One-shot learning of paired associations by a reservoir computing model with Hebbian plasticity

-This repository is the official implementation of One-shot learning of paired associations by a reservoir computing model with Hebbian plasticity.
+This repository is the implementation of One-shot learning of paired associations by a reservoir computing model with Hebbian plasticity.

 The main result of the paper is to demonstrate the one-shot learning of multiple target coordinates using a Reservoir computing model in a single displaced location and multiple paired association navigation task.

 4 agents were evaluated in both tasks and script begins with the following nomenclature:
 Advantage Actor Critic (A2C)                                            - a2c*
-Symbolic agent                               - sym_mc*
+Hybrid temporal difference - symbolic agent                             - sym_mc*
-Reservoir agent trained by perceptron rule   - res_mc* Reservoir trained by sparse learning signal  - sl_res_mc*
+Reservoir agent trained by perceptron rule                              - res_mc* Reservoir trained by 4-factor variant of exploratory-Hebbian (EH) rule  - sl_res_mc*

 ## Requirements

 Refer to list of dependencies used in requirements.txt

+Main dependency is:
+python version > 3.5;
-Main dependency is Tensorflow 2.3.0
+Tensorflow == 2.3.0

 To install requirements: